Kruszyn/network-monitor/src/main/resources/static/vendors/jszip/documentation/api_zipobject.md

 ### Getters

-method            | return type   | description
+method            | return level   | description
 ------------------|---------------|-------------
 `asText()`        | string        | the content as an unicode string.
 `asBinary()`      | string        | the content as binary string.